Presidents Cup Competition

 Protest Documents and Fees

-The protest must be delivered in writing, by hand, email or mail to the Presidents Cup Committee within forty-eight (48) hours of the game being protested.
+The protest must be delivered in writing, by hand, email or mail to the Presidents Cup Chairman to arrive within forty-eight (48) hours of the game being protested.
 Written protests must adequately describe the issue or incident under protest and the circumstances that apply.
 The protest fee of $300 must be by credit card or cash, certified check or money order made payable to VYSA.
 The fee, if not paid by credit card, must be express mailed to the VYSA State Office to arrive on the first possible business day after the protest is lodged.
-The Presidents Cup Committee will provide a copy of the protest to the coach of the opposing team.
+The Presidents Cup Director will provide a copy of the protest to the coach of the opposing team.

-protests committee decision.
+protests committee written decision.
 The appeal must be accompanied by credit card payment or cash, certified check or money order in the amount of $300 payable to VYSA.

 Other Matters for Adjudication